 Partner: Youth Association Gya

 The Ladakh plateau, more than 3000m high, is an arid Himalayan region of Tibetan culture.
 The main source of water for people living in Ladakh comes from mountain glaciers.
 Because of climate change, glaciers in Ladakh are retreating.
 Water resources are getting too scarce for farmers and the whole valley is now at risk of slowly disappearing.

 Mingyur Rigzen is a young Ladakhi who completed his studies in environmental sciences in the renown Students' Educational and Cultural Movement of Ladakh (SECMOL) school.
 Mingyur does not want to see his native Ladakh valley dying.
 At the age of 25 years old only, he has already become a successful social entrepreneur.
 In winter, Mingyur manages the team of the Ice Stupa project, whose goal is to create artificial glaciers in Ladakh.
 In the summer, the peak season for tourism, he works as a nature guide and runs ecotourism lodges in his village.
 A few year ago, Mingyur created the association "Youth Association of Gya".
 Their mission is to help young Ladakhis to protect their region while allowing it to resist the economical consequences of climate change.

-- Build the necessary infrastructure to host the students and allow them to reach the bootcamp location
+- Built the necessary infrastructure to host the students and allow them to reach the bootcamp location

 Provide students with learning material, guiding equipment for nature tours and food

 Support the educative team and speakers in carrying out nature education programs